Kotlin/KEEP/proposals/stdlib/uuid-additional-versions.md

    }
 ```

-A separate interface is created for name-bases UUID generator, as they need to accept input to generate UUIDs.
+A separate interface is created for name-based UUID generators, as they need to accept input to generate UUIDs.

 ```kotlin